mhvbyrne/FM/content and products/examination/respiratory/respiratory examination.md

   - Multiply by four to obtain the total number over one minute.
 Make sure to remember this for your summary!

 #### Palpation
-- Pulse - rate, rhythm
+- Pulse - rate, rhythm - over 15 second period and multiply by four.
+Make sure to remember this for your summary!
 - Painful swelling of wrists - may indicate squamous cell carcinoma of lung

 ### Arm